benswift/Mini-Conf/media/README.md

 ## TODO

+- [ ] make it automatically create the `media/{processed,titlecard}` folders if
+      they don't exist (because it currently bails out opaquely, which isn't a great look)

 - [ ] provide a way of specifying the order of the pieces in a session

 - [ ] handle audio-only pieces (add the title card, but leave it up for the whole thing)